jmangott/atropos/README.md

 ```shell
 conda install -c alubbock pysb
 ```
+All scripts and notebooks have to be executed from the project root.
+When using a IDE, make sure to adjust the settings accordingly.
+In Microsoft Visual Studio Code one has to set "Notebook File Root" to `{workspaceFolder}` to run the notebooks.

 ## Input
 `kinetic-cme` reads the parameters from `parameters.hpp` (located in `include/`) and the initial condition for the low-rank factors and the coupling coefficients from `input.nc` (located in `input/`).